floating-ui/react-popper/README.md

 ### Render Props

-This is a legacy API for compatbility with v1.x users moving to Popper v2.
-We recommend using the Hook in new code.
+This is a legacy API for compatibility with v1.x users moving to Popper v2.
+We recommend using the `usePopper` Hook in new code.

 <details>
 <summary>View details</summary>